Sneha23004/Song_genre_Classification/README.md

 # Song_genre_Classification
-This project classifies songs into genres using a Convolutional Neural Network (CNN) based on audio features.
-It utilizes datasets such as GTZAN and this model architecture includes several convolutional and max-pooling layers followed by dense layers.
-Results show the effectiveness of CNNs in music genre classification.
+This project utilizes a Convolutional Neural Network (CNN) trained on the GTZAN dataset to classify song genres.
+The CNN model achieves high accuracy, with 98.8% on training data and 89.4% on test data.
+Developed in Google Colab, it efficiently categorizes songs into 10 distinct genres, showcasing strong performance in music genre classification tasks.